otto-de/trackrdrd/trackrdrd/README.rst

-When the request processing for an XID is complete (i.e. when ``trackrdrd`` reads ``ReqEnd`` for that XID), the data record is complete and ready to be forwarded to ActiveMQ message brokers. ``trackrdrd`` comprises a reader thread, which reads from the shared memory log, and one or more worker threads, which send records to one or more message brokers.
+When the request processing for an XID is complete (i.e. when ``trackrdrd`` reads ``ReqEnd`` for that XID), the data record is complete and ready to be forwarded to the messaging system. ``trackrdrd`` comprises a reader thread, which reads from the shared memory log, and one or more worker threads, which send records to one or more message brokers.